 EI changes are being made as of September 27, 2020.
 These include higher minimum payments and reduced hours to qualify for EI.
 If you are eligible for EI benefits, you will receive a minimum taxable benefit at a rate of $500 per week, or $300 per week for extended parental benefits.

 Homeowners facing financial hardship may be eligible for a mortgage payment deferral of up to six months.
-This is based an agreement between the homeowner and the lender.
+This is based on an agreement between the homeowner and the lender.
 Deferred payments still need to be paid at a later date with interest.

 Employees are entitled to unpaid public health emergency leave from their job if they are required to isolate or they need to care for their child who is in isolation.